-The Honors Program provides challenges and opportunities for talented students through a curriculum designed to enhance traditional courses of studies.
+The University Honors Program provides challenges and opportunities for talented students through a curriculum designed to enhance traditional courses of studies.

 Honors classes are small seminars oriented around interactive discussion among students and their professors.
 Though specific topics vary, the courses normally cross traditional disciplinary boundaries and offer students an opportunity to pursue knowledge in an exciting and distinctive atmosphere.
-Recent offerings have included: Baseball and America; The Problem of Evil; Elementary Number Theory; the Social Imagination of W.E.B.Dubois; and Art and Society in Barcelona.
+Recent offerings have included: Baseball and America; The Problem of Evil; Elementary Number Theory; Astronomy in Art, Literature, and History; Art and Artists; Catalysts of Social Change; and Science Fiction and Society.

-The Honors Program is housed in Room 134 of the Psychology Building in the center of campus.
-In addition to the offices, there are a computer laboratory and a student lounge.
+The University Honors Program is housed on the third floor of the Academic Support Building-South (ASB-S).
+In addition to the Program offices, facilities include the Honors computer lab, a student lounge, and two classrooms.

-Entering freshmen from the top 10 percent of their graduating class, or those with a score of 27 on the ACT or 1180 on the SAT are eligible to apply for admission to the program.
+Entering freshmen from the top 10 percent of their graduating class, or those with a composite score of 27 on the ACT or 1180 on the SAT are eligible to apply for admission to the program.
 Transfer or currently enrolled students with a GPA of at least 3.25 are also eligible to apply.
-To graduate in the Honors Program, a student must complete at least five honors classes (which includes the Honors Thesis course) and maintain a minimum GPA of 3.25.
-Honors courses substitute for certain General Education Core Curriculum and individual departmental requirements and thus become integral parts of the degree program.
+To graduate in the University Honors Program, a student must complete at least five Honors Classes (which includes the Honors Thesis course) and maintain a minimum GPA of 3.25.
+Honors courses substitute for certain general education core curriculum and individual departmental requirements and thus become integral parts of the degree program.

-SWT rewards completion of the Honors Program requirements with recognition at commencement, a special transcript annotation, and an Honors Program graduation certificate as a supplement to the diploma.

-All freshman/transfer applicants and currently enrolled students who have completed at least one Honors course may also apply for the Emmie Craddock Scholarships if, as freshmen applicants, they have a minimum ACT score of 27 or SAT score of 1200 or, as transfer or continuing students, they have a GPA of 3.5 or above.
-Information about the Craddock Scholarships is available from the Director of the Honors Program.
+SWT rewards completion of the University Honors Program requirements with recognition at commencement, a special transcript annotation, and an Honors Program graduation certificate as a supplement to the diploma.
+All freshman/transfer applicants and currently enrolled students who have completed at least one Honors course may also apply for the Emmie Craddock Scholarships if, as freshmen applicants, they have a minimum ACT score of 27 or SAT score of 1200 or, transfer or continuing students, they have a GPA of 3.5 or above.
+Information about the Craddock Scholarships is available from the Director of the University Honors Program.
 Currently enrolled students who have completed 60 hours and at least one Honors course are eligible to apply for the James and Elizabeth Camp Scholarship if they have a GPA of 3.3 or above.
+Currently enrolled students who are in the University Honors Program and have a GPA of 3.5 or above may also apply for the B.J. and Stan Friedman Scholarship.
 Applications are available in the Honors Program office.

-Recent Honors Faculty include: D. Barnes (Sociology), J. Bible (Business Law), J. Blair (English), M. Brennan (History), B. Brown (Geography), R. Brown (History), P. Cagniart (History), R. Cohen (English), A. Candau (Modern Languages), P. Deduck-Evans (English), F. deLaTeja (History), J. Forrest (Modern Languages), T. Grimes (English), A. Hanson (English), T. Hindson (Political Science), E. Holt (English), P. Hutcheson (Philosophy), C. Jaffe (Modern Languages), G. Joy (Philosophy), P. Leder (English), W. Liddle (History), D. Lochman (English), V. Luizzi (Philosophy), D. Mc-Cabe (Honors Program), T. McCabe (Mathematics), A. McKinney (Philosophy), S. Morrison (English), N.C.
-Natesan (Management and Marketing), J. B. Neely (Music), D. Olson (Physics), R. Randolph (English), G. Rice (Mass Communication), T. Rosenberg (English), T. Stimmel (Psychology), C. Temponi (Management and Marketing), N. Thomas (Music), S. Ugalde (Modern Languages), K.Ward (Political Science), M. Warshauer (Mathematics), S. Wilson (English) and J. Yick (History).
+Recent Honors faculty include: M. Brennan (History), B. Brown (Geography), R. Brown (History), P. Cagniart (History), R. Cohen (English), P. Deduck-Evans (English), F. deLaTeja (History), J. Forrest (Modern Languages), T. Grimes (English), S. Hanson (English), T. Hindson (Political Science), E. Holt (English), P. Hutcheson (Philosophy), G. Joy (Philosophy), P. Leder (English), W. Liddle (History), D. Lochman (English), V. Luizzi (Philosophy), C. Martin (Modern Languages), T. McCabe (Mathematics), A. McKinney (Philosophy), M. Menninger (History), S. Morrison (English), D. Olson (Physics), R. Randolph (English), K. Ward (Political Science), M. Warshauer (Mathematics), and S. Wilson (English).